rancher/rancher.github.io/rancher/v1.5/en/api/v1/api-resources/volume/index.md

 ## Volume

-A volume can be associated to containers or storage pools. <br><br> * A container can have many volumes and containers are mapped to volumes the [mount]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/api/{{page.apiVersion}}/api-resources/mount/) link on a container. <br> * A storage pool owns many volues.
-The volume is only available to containers deployed on hostst that are part of the storage pool.
+A volume can be associated to containers or storage pools. <br><br> * A container can have many volumes and containers are mapped to volumes the [mount]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/api/{{page.apiVersion}}/api-resources/mount/) link on a container. <br> * A storage pool owns many volumes.
+The volume is only available to containers deployed on hosts that are part of the storage pool.
 When a volume is being created, you do not directly associate it to a storage pool.
 You will only need to specify a driver and during allocation, Rancher will resolve it to a storage pool.

 ### Resource Fields